 How Long Have You Been Cosplaying?

 I’ve only been doing Cosplay for about a year, but it feels like 5.
 Cosplay is kind of like marriage in the respect.

 Full-time university student and part-time cat slave.

 Social Media Links

-I mostly do bookings and request through Facebook.
-I feel like email requests would just get lost in a sea of spam mail telling me how to increase the size my nether region.
+I mostly do bookings and requests through Facebook.
+I feel like email requests would just get lost in a sea of spam mail telling me how to increase the size of my nether region.

 Sarcasm, sass, and selfies.